 The funding source may send the notification of acceptance or rejection to any of a number of different locations.
-The office receiving the notification must forward it to OSP.
+The office receiving the notification must forward it to Pre Award Support Services.
 Failure to do so will delay establishment of a Texas State account for accepted grants.

 The action required as a result of the rejection of a proposal varies from one proposal to another.
-Therefore, the PI or OSP will determine the proper individuals to notify concerning the rejection notification.
+Therefore, the PI or Pre Award Support Services staff will determine the proper individuals to notify concerning the rejection notification.

 AWARD IMPLEMENTATION PROCEDURES

-When the OSP receives the award notification, the director and staff will review the agreement’s financial terms and seek the PI’s written approval.
-Upon PI approval, OSP will establish a Texas State account.
-In the event that terms are not satisfactory, the director of OSP will attempt to renegotiate the terms and conditions of the award.
+When Pre Award Support Services receives the award notification, the director and staff will review the agreement’s financial terms and seek the PI’s written approval.
+Upon PI approval, ORSP will establish a Texas State account.
+In the event that terms are not satisfactory, the director of Pre Award Support Services will attempt to renegotiate the terms and conditions of the award.
 If negotiations are not successful and the terms are considered unacceptable, the AVPR may reject the award on behalf of the university.

 The university will not reimburse individuals for expenditures from any source other than the appropriate Texas State account, even prior to the establishment of a Texas State account, as these are personal liabilities of the person making the expenditure.
-Exceptions due to extraordinary circumstances require approval of the director of OSP.
+Exceptions due to extraordinary circumstances require approval of the AVPR.

-When OSP receives an approved federal contract containing the E-Verify clause (73 FR 6770), it will notify the PI associated with the contract, who will then contact Human Resources to provide instructions.
+When ORSP receives an approved federal contract containing the E-Verify clause (73 FR 6770), it will notify the PI associated with the contract, who will then contact Human Resources to provide instructions.